 Annual Hazardous Waste Management Training is offered in the classroom by the MEMD during the Center’s Safety Awareness Campaign week.
 The training is also available through SATERN.
 The training is required annually for hazardous waste generators, satellite accumulation area points of contact and personnel responsible for any outdoor storage of potentially polluting materials.
 To access the training, go to the SATERN web site and browse the course catalogue for course GSFC-SH-HWMT14.
 The 2020 hazardous waste management training slides (for reference only) are available as well.

 Some general hazardous waste guidelines are listed below:

 - Containers - Generating activities must ensure that wastes are properly contained.
 Containers must be in good condition, suitable for the waste type, closed tightly, upright, and sturdy.
 MEMD provides the generator with a labeled container.

 - Labels - Each waste container must be labeled with the identity or name of the chemical.
-If the container holds a hazardous waste, the words "Hazardous Waste" must also be included on the label.
+If the container holds a hazardous waste, the containers must be marked with "Hazardous waste" and an indication of the hazards of the contents.
 Used oil containers must be labeled with the word "used" rather than "waste”.
 Labels are provided by MEMD.

 - RCRA Empty - Hazardous waste containers or liners are empty when all wastes that can be removed have been removed, and no more than one (1) inch of residue remains on the bottom or no more than three (3) percent by weight of the total capacity remains (containers fewer than 110 gallons).
 Special requirements exist for containers which held acute hazardous waste or compressed gas.
 Containers, which do not meet all of these requirements, must be disposed of as hazardous waste.